Body Mind Therapies:

 Classes ensure total focus on the client's need and are based on the knowledge and understanding of yoga postures and pranayama, Pilates, core and functional rehabilitation.
 The aim is to return to a functional movement.

-They involve vibrations and sounds created from specific instruments and vocal cords to improve mental and physical health, induce very deep relaxation and promote personal and spiritual growth and overall wellbeing.
+They involve vibrations and sounds created from specific instruments to improve mental and physical health, induce very deep relaxation and promote personal and spiritual growth and overall wellbeing.